pnp/sp-dev-fx-webparts/samples/react-add-js-css-ref/README.md

 Clone the solution and make sure there is no error before packaging.
 Try first on local work bench.

 Change the `pageURL` property in `/config/serve.json` - This should be a valid modern page on your site collection.

+* From your command line, change your current directory to the directory containing this sample (`react-add-js-css-ref`, located under `samples`)

 ```bash
 git clone the repo